tomirgang/eh21_maintainable_linux/examples/yocto_advance/qt/README.md

 ### local conf

-To build this imaage we will need to accept some commercial qt licnenses....
+To build this image we will need to accept some commercial qt licenses....

 ```
 LICENSE_FLAGS_ACCEPTED = "\